Minsk Motorcycle Tour North Trip Report by David Zimmermann

 Exclusive for Offroad Vietnam®

-First day, we leave Hanoi in the beginning of the afternoon; the weather is not so good, we are happy to have our motorcycling clothes.
+The first day, we leave Hanoi at the beginning of the afternoon; the weather is not so good, we are happy to have our motorcycling clothes.
 As soon as we get outside of the very crowded roads of Hanoi, the driving goes easier.
-Sarah is not very well on the back seat, because the luggages are poorly attached on the motorbike.
+Sarah is not very well on the back seat because the luggage is poorly attached on the motorbike.
 We stop the first night at guest-house number 9 in Mai Chau, where we had an unforgettable meal.

 No particular troubles with the bike except that the horn was dead after the first day!
 I fixed it but it was not very loud anymore after that.

-On the next day we drive to Son La, and the day after to Dien Bien.
+On the next day, we drive to Son La, and the day after to Dien Bien.
 The roads are very dusty and there are many mountains.
-2 persons and 25 kg of luggage seem to be a bit too much for our Minsk, and at some parts I had to get down and walk.
-In Dien Bien we had to change the first spark plug.
-We also changed the clutch chain, because the motor made a strange noise, and according to the Minsk reparation manual, I thought it was that.
+2 persons and 25 kg of luggage seem to be a bit too much for our Minsk, and at some parts, I had to get down and walk.
+In Dien Bien, we had to change the first spark plug.
+We also changed the clutch chain, because the motor made a strange noise, and according to the Minsk repair manual, I thought it was that.
 But it wasn’t!
 After 2 days in Dien Bien, we went directly to Sapa.
 We arrived at night in Sapa, and there was a lot of fog as well, a crazy journey!
-We drove for more than 8 hours, but driving on those roads was marvelous, maybe the most beautiful place in Vietnam for me.
+We drove for more than 8 hours, but driving on those roads was marvellous, maybe the most beautiful place in Vietnam for me.
 After visiting the market during the morning, we drove to Yen Bai.
-We met a friendly Vietnamese guy that was happy to speak English, and invited us at his home to speak a bit.
+We met a friendly Vietnamese guy that was happy to speak English and invited us to his home to speak a bit.
 Next day, under the rain we drove straight to Halong Bay.
 It was raining during a good part of the trip and we were so dirty, we doubted that any hotel would allow us to stay!!
 But we did, and the staff was very friendly indeed.
-We spent 2 days in Halong, did the boat trip in Halong Bay and then drove to Cuc Phuong to visit the National Park.
+We spent 2 days in Halong, did the boat trip to Halong Bay and then drove to Cuc Phuong to visit the National Park.
 Next stop was Vinh.
-On the road we met a bunch of friendly young Vietnamese guys and girls.
+On the road, we met a bunch of friendly young Vietnamese guys and girls.
 We went to dinner with them, drank a lot of beer and finished in a Karaoke!
 A crazy night!

 You can go on our web page to see the pictures and if you speak French read the daily report we wrote, there much more in it at http://sarahetdavid.top-depart.com

-David and Sarah was interviewed and featured in 2008 Lonely Planet’s South East Asia on a Shoestring:
+David and Sarah were interviewed and featured in 2008 Lonely Planet’s South East Asia on a Shoestring: